 Applications built by Postal Systems require a license key to unlock all features.
-You can provision those licenses in the License central.
+You can provision those licenses in the License keys.
 Once you have generated the License, you can download it and upload or paste it to the license field in the application you want to use.

 Private Registry Setup

 This section only applies if you want to install private modules.
 If you use applications with license keys, then you do not have to go through this setup.